Index, A History of the: Response, critical

 Ralph Jones described the book as both "educat[ing] and entertain[ing] in the same breath", remaining "annotated and amusing" throughout, if seeking to ensure that the reader never loses sight of the sophistication of the topic.
 Time Magazine listed it as one of its top 100 books of 2022, calling it a "delightful history" of its subject.
 Szalai wrote how, while she had previous seen the index as a tool, a mundane, functionary item, Duncan brings imagination and discipline to his topic, "elucidating dense, scholarly concepts with a light touch".
 Adam Douglas, in the Literary Review, called it a "puckish eulogy" to the topic and "a trove of bookish anecdote" while being "wittily engaging, wide-ranging".
 In the Washington Independent Review of Books, Peggy Kurkowski praises Duncan's ability to convey even the most complex themes "with impish insight and erudition", occasionally titillating and overall a "delightful ensemble of history, technology, literary lore, and information science".
 Moore, agreeing with the book's subtitle, calls it an "engaging ... adventure and 'bookish' in the most appealing sense".

-Bains' index was also highlighted for praise by the Literary Review, New York Times and among others, The Washington Post; in the latter, Steven Moore wrote, "As might be expected, the index—created bnot by the author but by Paula Clark Bain—is magnificent".
+Bain's index was also highlighted for praise by the Literary Review, New York Times and, among others, The Washington Post; in the latter, Steven Moore wrote, "As might be expected, the index—created not by the author but by Paula Clarke Bain—is magnificent".

 Index, A History of the, Indexes to

 Modern indexes are created by professional indexers rather than the authors, and Duncan's book possesses two indexes.
 The first is composed by commercial indexing software, the second—"playfully"—by Paula Clarke Bain of the Society of Indexers.
 Szalai describes the relationship between the latter and Duncan's book itself "not just as a guide but also as a companion", while the commercial package "spat out"—in many cases, seemingly random—entries for trivial words such as "alas" and "all the letters".
 The computer basically chops the book into small sections and names an index entry after each.
 This would have made the computerised index almost as long as the actual book, had Duncan not cancelled it at "amusement, mere" and passed responsibility over to Bain, whose own version contains "some amusing running gags", says Douglas; and, comments Szalai, "comes into its own".
-Barbara Spindel, in the The Christian Science Monitor, describes the choice of two indexes as being "inspired": that composed by the software, she contends, is "boring and occasionally nonsensical"; Bain's, on the other hand, ensures that to Spindel, "the fun continues to the very last page".
+Barbara Spindel, in The Christian Science Monitor, describes the choice of two indexes as being "inspired": that composed by the software, she contends, is "boring and occasionally nonsensical"; Bain's, on the other hand, ensures that to Spindel, "the fun continues to the very last page".
 But the point is a serious one, says Kurkowski; by highlighting the paucity of the artificially generated index compared with that of Bain, Duncan allows the two indexes, side by side, to make his point for him and "to show how things should be done".